-This is the Strategic Environmental Assessment (SEA) Environmental Report for the Draft Fingal Development Plan (CDP) (2023-2029) ('Draft Plan').
-The preparing of this SEA Environmental Report has been undertaken by Brady Shipman Martin, Environmental, Landscape and Planning Consultants of behalf of Fingal County Council (FCC).
+This is the Strategic Environmental Assessment (SEA) Environmental Report for the Fingal Development Plan 2023-2029 (hereafter the 'Plan').

+The SEA of the Plan and the preparation of this SEA Environmental Report has been undertaken by Brady Shipman Martin, Environmental, Landscape and Planning Consultants on behalf of Fingal County Council (FCC).
 The purpose of this report is to provide a clear understanding of the likely environmental consequences of decisions regarding the adoption and implementation of the Plan.